-Figure 8.6.
+Figure 8.7.
 Pseudo transient solver options example.
-NOTE: The continuation parameter is set to 9.
+The continuation parameter is set to 9.

-Pseudo transient has not been observed to be as successful as MOSFET-homotopy for large MOSFET circuits.
+Pseudo transient has not been observed to be as successful as MOSFET-continuation for large MOSFET circuits.
 However, it may be a good candidate for difficult non-MOSFET circuits as it tends to be faster because the total number of matrix solves is smaller.